 Understanding Your State Selection Criteria

-Before diving into specific state comparisons, international executives must understand that the “best” state depends entirely on your business model, growth trajectory, and strategic objectives.
+Before diving into specific state comparisons, international executives must understand that the “best” state depends entirely on your business model, growth trajectory, strategic objectives, and potentially the income tax status of owners on residential visas.
 Here are the key evaluation criteria:

 Legal Framework and Court System